Dayton School of Business Department Overview

-Currently the Dayton School of Business (HDSB) offers residential undergraduate students majors in Accounting, Business Administration, Marketing, and Sport Management, as well as minors in Business, Accounting, Sport Management, and Economics.
-The HDSB offers non-traditional, online learning programs in Organizational Management, and a Master of Business Administration (MBA) degree in the Graduate program.
+Currently the Dayton School of Business (DSB) offers residential undergraduate students majors in Accounting, Business Administration, Finance, Marketing, and Sport Management, as well as minors in Business, Accounting, Entrepreneurship, and Sport Management.
+The DSB offers non-traditional, degree completion programs in Business Management, and a Master of Business Administration Business of Administration (MBA) degree in the Graduate program.

-4. Asbury requires 124 semester hours for a bachelor’s degree.
-Students interested in an accounting major should be aware that in many states, the Society of Certified Public Accountants requires 150 credit hours to sit for the CPA exam.
-Our recommendation is that the student complete the undergraduate accounting major from Asbury and obtain the additional hours needed to sit for the CPA exam in a graduate program such as the Asbury 4+1 MBA
+Asbury requires 124 semester hours for a bachelor’s degree.
+Students interested in an accounting major should be aware that in all licensing jurisdictions except the Virgin Islands, the Society of Certified Public Accountants requires 150 credit hours to sit for the CPA exam.
+Our recommendation is that the student seeking to become a CPA complete the undergraduate accounting major from Asbury and obtain the additional hours needed to sit for the CPA exam in a graduate program such as the Asbury +1 MBA.

 The Sport Management program at the Dayton School of Business is designed to provide the opportunity to develop expertise in business management with an orientation toward the world of sport.
 People given the opportunity for responsibility in the management of sport programs and facilities must become familiar with the various aspects of sport activities in addition to becoming professional business leaders.
 The major addresses the emphasis on Christian service in the growing area of world sport business.
-Opportunities for employment would include a variety of sport organizations involving management, marketing, promotion, and fund raising.
+Opportunities for employment would include a variety of sport organizations involving management in University and professional sport organizations, sport governing bodies, events and facility management, sales, sport marketing, sporting goods industry, sport media, parks and recreation departments, promotion, and fund raising.

 Asbury University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, master’s, and education specialist degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call (404) 679-4500 for questions about the accreditation of Asbury University.